 Federal cuts in marketing spending may have hurt HealthCare.gov performance during the first few days of the open enrollment period for 2019 health coverage.

-The Centers for Medicare and Medicaid Services (CMS) says it received plan selection information for 2019 from 371,676 applicants during the first three days of the open enrollment period, with a total of 802,068 people on the applications.
+The Centers for Medicare and Medicaid Services (CMS) says it received plan selection information for 2019 from 371,676 applicants during the first three days of the open enrollment period.

 (Related: HealthCare.gov Signup Total Falls 4.5%)

 About a year ago, the activity report CMS released for the first week of the open enrollment period for 2018 coverage included HealthCare.gov activity for four days.

 Here’s what’s happened to HealthCare.gov first-week daily activity averages:

 - Applicants seeking plans: 124,892 (down 18%).

 - Applicants applying for new coverage: 29,761 (down 13%).

 Drafters of the Affordable Care Act wanted to create a family of “health insurance exchanges,” or web-based supermarkets for health coverage.